How To Find The Abundance Of 3 Isotopes

 Isotopic abundance refers to the percentage of each isotope present in a naturally occurring sample of an element.
 These abundances are usually constant across different samples, but variations can occur due to specific geological or biological processes.
 Measuring these abundances accurately is vital for various applications, such as determining the age of rocks, tracing the origin of substances, and understanding nuclear reactions.

 The scientific foundation for determining isotope abundance relies on mass spectrometry, a technique that separates ions based on their mass-to-charge ratio.
+The amount of deflection experienced by each ion depends on its mass and charge.
 In a mass spectrometer, a sample is ionized, and the resulting ions are accelerated through a magnetic field.
-The amount of deflection experienced by each ion depends on its mass and charge.
 By detecting the position and intensity of the ion beams, the mass-to-charge ratio and abundance of each isotope can be determined.

 History and Evolution of Isotope Analysis